-Two Sullivan County Schools net $8,500 in TVA grants
+Two Sullivan County schools net $8,500 in TVA grants

 “We are so very grateful to be able to take screen learning with code.org and turn it into hands-on learning with robots, all thanks to this amazing grant,” Bridges said in the statement.

-Sullivan East Middle, meanwhile, will use their grant to buy equipment that can give students “tangible feedback” on their 3D designs, said Kenneth Timbs, who teaches at the school.
+Sullivan East Middle, meanwhile, will use its grant to buy equipment that can give students “tangible feedback” on their 3D designs, said Kenneth Timbs, who teaches at the school.

 “We would like to take this opportunity to thank TVA and our local power distributor, BTES, for supporting the Sullivan East Middle STEM program through this amazing grant,” Timbs said in the statement.